 Anti-Fraud and Corruption Policy

 The council expects the highest standards of conduct and integrity from all who have dealings with it including staff, members, contractors and the public.
 It is committed to the elimination of fraud and corruption and to ensuring that all activities are conducted ethically, honestly and to the highest possible standard of openness and accountability to protect public safety and public money.

 Each year fraud and corruption within the public sector results in the loss of millions of pounds of taxpayer money, the majority being in respect of outside individuals and groups.
-Examples of fraud include falsification of housing benefit claims and renovation grant claims.
-An example of corruption is payment or provision of a gift to a council official to influence a decision or approve a contract.
+Examples of fraud include the falsification of housing benefit claims and renovation grant claims.
+An example of corruption is the payment or provision of a gift to a council official to influence a decision or approve a contract.

 In recognition of this fact, Stevenage Borough Council, in addition to stating its opposition to fraud and corruption, is constantly reviewing its working procedures to increase internal control and prevent fraudulent or corrupt practices.
 The purpose of this policy is to reinforce the council’s commitment and provide guidance to anyone who has dealings with the council.

 In order to combat fraud and corruption the council recognises the need for the support of its members and staff.
 The council expects that members and staff will lead by example and adhere to the highest standards of honesty and integrity.
 They will act in accordance with necessary legal requirements, rules, procedures and practices.
 The council also expects individuals and organisations that deal with the council to meet these requirements.